-Lessons learned from the Kusuma Schools Partnership Initiative are being taken forward by Transform Schools with financial support from the Kusuma Trust UK until 2022.
-Kusuma is excited that the legacy of its education programmes in Odisha and Uttar Pradesh has grown and, as Transform Schools flourishes, will have a positive influence on secondary education across India in the years to come.
+Lessons learned from the Kusuma Schools Partnership Initiative are being taken forward by People for Action (formerly the Kusuma Foundation) with financial support from the Kusuma Trust UK until 2021.
+Kusuma is excited that the legacy of its education programmes in Odisha and Uttar Pradesh has grown and, as People for Action flourishes, has the potential to have a positive influence on secondary education across India in the years to come.

-For further information on the work of Transform Schools, please see transformschools.in
+For further information on the work of People for Action, please see www.transformschools.in